 - minimum cumulative and current GPA of at least 3.0

-- Completed New Application Online Form
+- Completed Application Form

 - Class registration for the upcoming semester showing full-time or part-time status.

-Essay Prompts
+Essay Prompts:

 View our Essay examples here.

-Short Answer Questions (up to 100 words):
+Short Answer (up to 100 words):

-- What is your connection to an Alaskan Arctic Inuit community in the Caleb Scholars Program service area?
+What is your connection to an Alaskan Arctic Inuit community in the Caleb Scholars Program service area?

 Essay Questions (100 – 300 words):

-Expectations of Caleb Scholars
+Expectations of Caleb Scholars:

-- Participate in a mentorship (we provide mentors for you!)
+- Participate in a mentorship

 - Maintain eligibility as outlined in our Program Policies